ramneetk/OOD_det_with_conf_pred/regression/README.md

 ### Downloading CIFAR10 dataset
-   mkdir dataset

       Set download=True in the definition of CIFAR10 from dataset.py

 ### Link to Imagenet and LSUN datasets
     mkdir data and upload these datasets in /data